-These days, hyperautomation is ever-present, a technological force to be reckoned with as much for its potential to transform industries like finance and manufacturing as it is for its surge in popularity, a catch-all phrase that has captured the attention of the digital world.
+These days, automation is ever-present with potential to transform industries like finance and manufacturing, and a surge in popularity with a catch-all phrase that has captured the attention of the digital world.

 Hyperautomation is not just a fad; it is the way of the future and organizations cannot afford to ignore it.
 According to Fabrizio Biscotti, Research Vice President at Gartner:

 Hyperautomation has shifted from an option to a condition of survival for businesses.
 Organizations will require more IT and business process automation as they are forced to accelerate digital transformation plans in a post-COVID-19, digital-first world.”